namm0407/real-time-object-detector-with-VLM/README.md

 Detect & Classify: YOLOv8 performs detection with bounding boxes

-### new_qwen.py (finished -- high speed in movement, color detected, high accuracy)
+### new_qwen.py (finished)

-#### it opens the camera, search for the required object (detected objects is in green boxing and required object is in red boxing), take a picture of the screen once the required object is founud and stops the camera.
+it opens the camera, search for the required object (detected objects is in green boxing and required object is in red boxing), take a picture of the screen once the required object is founud and stops the camera.
 The VLM will provide a short description of the image and opens a chatbot for the user to ask questions related to the required object and the image.

+Capture: Handled by OpenCV

+Detect & Classify: YOLOv8 performs detection with bounding boxes

+chatbot: Qwen-VL (it will only answer questions about the image & if there is some words mispelled the chatbot will guess what the user is trying to ask)

+#### functions
+Pro: high speed in movement, color detected, high accuracy
+Cons: can only ask for specific object of the same kind but not unique ones (e.g. it only accept inputs like cup, but not red cup)

+### redo_qwen.py
+Capture: Handled by OpenCV

+Detect: YOLOv8 performs detection with bounding boxes

+Classify & chatbot: Qwen-VL

+the visual is very slow

+### advance_qwen.py (added Define valid colors for filtering)
 Capture: Handled by OpenCV

 Detect & Classify: YOLOv8 performs detection with bounding boxes